MicrosoftDocs/windowsserverdocs/WindowsServerDocs/security/configure-secured-core-server.md

 ## Next steps

-Now you've configured Secured-core server, here are some resources to learn more about:
+Now that you've configured Secured-core server, here are some resources to learn more about:

 - [Virtualization-based Security (VBS)](/windows-hardware/design/device-experiences/oem-vbs)
 - [Memory integrity and VBS enablement](/windows-hardware/design/device-experiences/oem-hvci-enablement)